 Topics and series.
-This historical marker is listed in this topic list: Settlements & Settlers.
+This historical marker is listed in these topic lists: Animals • Environment Government & Politics • Industry & Commerce.
 In addition, it is included in the Kansas Historical Society series list.

 Location.
-39° 3.549′ N, 96° 7.229′ W. Marker is near Paxico, Kansas, in Wabaunsee County.
-Marker can be reached from Interstate 70 at milepost 337.
-Marker is in the east bound rest area.
+39° 3.609′ N, 96° 7.263′ W. Marker is near Paxico, Kansas, in Wabaunsee County.
+Marker is at the westbound I-70 rest stop at about mile marker 337, about two miles east of Paxico.
 Touch for map.
 Marker is in this post office area: Paxico KS 66526, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
 Historical Kansas (about 400 feet away, measured in a direct line); Veterans Memorial (approx. 9.1 miles away); St. Marys (approx. 9.6 miles away); The Great Military Road (approx. 9.6 miles away); Soldiers and Sailors Memorial (American Legion Post) (approx. 9.6 miles away); Brandt Hotel (approx. 9.6 miles away); Site of the Oregon Trail (approx. 9.6 miles away); Limerick Building (approx. 9.6 miles away).